-Massoud Rajavi was born in the small town of Tabas, in the northeastern Province of South Khorassan in 1947.
+Massoud Rajavi was born in the small town of Tabas in the northeastern Province of South Khorassan in 1948.
 He earned his degree in political law from Tehran University.
-Rajavi joined the People’s Mojahedin Organization of Iran (PMOI/EMK) in 1967, and became involved early in his career in discussions on religion, history and revolutionary theory, influencing the PMOI’s modern interpretation of Islam.
+Rajavi joined the People’s Mojahedin Organization of Iran (PMOI/MEK) in 1967 and became involved early in his career in discussions on religion, history, and revolutionary theory, influencing the PMOI’s modern interpretation of Islam.
 He later became a member of the Central Committee.

 In January 1980, Rajavi’s candidacy for Iran’s first presidential election was vetoed by Khomeini.
 According to the French daily, Le Monde: “According to varying estimates, had Imam Khomeini not vetoed his candidacy in the presidential election last January, Mr. Rajavi, would have won several million votes.
 He was, moreover, assured of the support of the religious and ethnic minorities – whose rights to equality and autonomy he defended – and a good part of the female vote, who seek emancipation, and the young, who totally reject the ‘reactionary clergy’…”

-Khomeini’s reasoning for his veto was that Rajavi had opposed the national referendum on Iran's new constitution, which established a theocratic government.
-Rajavi ran for a seat in the Majlis (parliament), but lost the race after a discrepancy in the vote tally and election process.
+Khomeini’s reasoning for his veto was that Rajavi had opposed the national referendum on Iran’s new constitution, which established a theocratic government.
+Rajavi ran for a seat in the Majlis (parliament) but was not allowed entry to the Majlis through discrepancy in the vote tally and election process by the regime.

-When the summary arrests, imprisonment and executions of PMOI members began to accelerate, Rajavi was forced to leave Iran.
-He travelled to Paris on board an Iranian aircraft from a military base in the heart of Tehran.
+When the summary arrests, imprisonment, and executions of PMOI members began to accelerate, Rajavi was forced to leave Iran.
+He traveled to Paris on board an Iranian aircraft from a military base in the heart of Tehran.
 The historic flight was organized by PMOI supporters within the Iranian Air Force.

 Massoud Rajavi managed the affairs of the NCRI and was instrumental in its expansion and resilience.
 He devoted most of his time to nurturing the organization and supporting efforts to topple the Khomeini regime.
 219 members of the United States Congress signed a statement on July 8, 1992, in support of the National Council of Resistance, which said: